Explained for Beginners

-Well, layers allow you to stack different graphics, images, or adjustments via layers, and they provide a method by allowing you to creatively adjust your artwork.
+Layers allow you to stack different graphics, images, or adjustments via a “layer”, and they provide a method by allowing you to creatively adjust your artwork.

-Or you can create layers that can be used to alter the layers below them.
+Or you can create layers that can be used to alter the one (s) below them.

 When layers are stacked, with their own individual pixels or adjustment options, you can manipulate these individual layers to affect the outcome of your finished artwork.

-Every Layer you create is separate from other Layers.
-You can show or hide these Layers, change the Opacity, apply a Blending Mode (that alters the layer creatively), and much more.
+You can show or hide these layers, change the Opacity, apply a Blending Mode (that alters the layer creatively), and much more.

 Without them (which was the case

-early in Photoshop’s history), you would not be able to create a lot of the artwork that’s possible.
+early in Photoshop’s history), you would not be able to create a lot of the artwork that’s possible today.

 Let’s access the Layers Panel and learn more about it…

 Let’s start off with making the Layers Panel visible.
-Then, we’ll review the many options within it.
+Then, we’ll review the many choices within it.

-The Layers Panel consists of many different options and hidden menus (with additional options).
+The Layers Panel consists of many different options and hidden menus (with additional choices).

 First, the Layers Panel is divided up into 5 sections…